starkfell/starkfell.github.io/_posts/2018-02-11-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 Because the learning curve of the ACS Engine can be quite steep, I wanted to provide a reference guide allowing other individuals a quicker way to get started from scratch as well having it for future reference for myself.
 For the complete documentation on the Azure Container Service Engine, make sure to review the **[Official Documenation](https://github.com/Azure/acs-engine/tree/master/docs)**.

-There will be a few more posts related to this one coming soon.
+More posts will be coming in the near future detailing some of the customization options available to you in the Azure Container Service Engine.

 # Overview